CloudLabsAI-Azure/Fabric-Analytics-in-aday/lab-guide/lab5.1.md

 # Introduction

 We have ingested data from different data sources into Lakehouse.
 In this lab, you will set up a refresh schedule for the data sources.
-Just to recap the requirement:
+Just to recap the requirements:

-- Sales Data: in ADLS is updated at noon / 12 PM every day.
+- Sales Data: ADLS is updated at noon / 12 PM every day.

-- Supplier Data: in Snowflake is updated at midnight / 12 AM every day.
+- Supplier Data: Snowflake is updated at midnight / 12 AM every day.

-- Customer Data: in Dataverse is always up to date.
+- Customer Data: Dataverse is always up to date.
 We need to refresh this four times a day, at midnight / 12 AM, 6 AM, noon / 12 PM, and 6 PM.

 - Employee Data: in SharePoint is updated at 9 AM every day.
 However, we have noticed that sometimes there is a 5 – 15 minute delay.
 We need to create a refresh schedule to accommodate this.